Kells in a Nutshell – 10 Key Facts

 Western face:

-• The Mircale of the Loaves and Fishes
+• The Miracle of the Loaves and Fishes

 • The Crucifixion (Head - centre)